fureyci/ss_astro_project/README.md

 My goal is to build an ensemble model in python in order to provide more accurate forecasts of solar flares.
 This will consist of many individual models, namely, those referenced in [this paper](https://iopscience.iop.org/article/10.3847/1538-4365/ab2e12/pdf) (Leka et al., 2019).

 As of now, I have been getting used to the type of data I will be working with.
-This consists of the forecasts of M- and C-class solar flares provided by different models between 1/1/2016 and 31/12/2017, and was accessed [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/HYP74O) (Leka and Park, 2019).
+This consists of the forecasts of M- and C-class solar flares provided by different models between 1 January 2016 to 31 December 2017, and were accessed [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/HYP74O) (Leka and Park, 2019).

+### Repository Structure
+This repository contains the python scripts developed over the course of this project.
+However, most are designed not be run, and are simply used in other files in the directory.

+* The main model has been implemented in `ensemble.py`.

+* To see how the ensemble model works, run `ens_test.py`.
+This script was used to generate all plots for my thesis, a sample of which can be seen below.

+* The script `realtime_test.py` can be run to see today’s ensemble solar flare forecast, however, this relies heavily on the number of models available on the Flare Scoreboard.
+This script was also used to create the rolling RPSS plots for my thesis.

+* The script `opening_realtime.py` contains the functions that are used to fetch and clean real time data.

+* The script `opening_data.py` contains the functions that are used to open the archival forecasts and events as used in the benchmark by Leka et al. 2019.

+* The script `metric_utils.py` was developed by `@hayesla` and contains the functions that calculate the different verification metrics.

+* The repository `CSV` contains the forecasts and event lists over the period 1 January 2016 to 31 December 2017.

 ##### 29/09/2021 Update
 Upon further reading of Leka et al., 2019, I found out that when calculating the fraction of positives for the reliability curves, Laplace's rule of succession is used (Wheatland, 2005).
 This has been implemented in `metric_utils.py` by updating the function `plot_reliability_curve()`.
 Now that any model can be compared to the benchmark, the next goal is to update `ensemble.py`.